Anaphora as a Literary Device: Usage and Meaning

 Anaphora Within Religion

 Anaphora is an incredibly simple but powerful literary tool.
 Used for centuries in many different areas of life.
-Within music, it is used to create great thought-provoking lyrics.
+Within music, this literary device can create great thought-provoking lyrics.
 Within writing, to counter otherwise mundane prose and draw the reader into the author's world.
 Within religious text to spread the word of god.
 And within public life by politicians and public figures to stir emotions and create unity and solidarity with a point of view.